procedure1/AutoBS/README.md

 v4 output will create beatmap, lightshow, and audioData files.

 For v4 output, you must also set the `OutputV4JsonSongSampleRate` config setting.
 This is the sample rate of the audio file for the song.
 It will default to `44100`.
 The map will be out-of-sync if this is not correct.
 Most songs are `44100` or `48000`.
+(In Windows, right click the song, choose PROPERTIES>DETAILS.)

 ***